alifeee/blogtest/factorio-proximity-chat/factorio-proximity-chat.md

 <word-count parent=".markdown-body"></word-count>

 Earlier this year, I played [Barotrauma] weekly for 21 weeks with friends.
-Barotrauma is "2D co-op submarine simulator – in space, with survival horror and RPG elements", and most importantly for me: it has a proximity voice-chat system.
+Barotrauma is a "2D co-op submarine simulator – in space, with survival horror and RPG elements", and most importantly for me: it has a proximity voice-chat system.
 This means that if you are crafting some nuclear fuel rods at the rear of the ship, you will not hear your crewmates being torn apart by eldritch beings that found their way into the front of the ship.
-You will - on your way past the medbay to fix a leak in the crew quarters - hear the medical doctors through the door discussing which of the crewmembers to use for their next *'experiment'*.
+You will be on your way past the medbay to fix a leak in the crew quarters, and hear the medical doctors through the door discussing which of the crewmembers to use for their next *'experiment'*.
 You will be picked as the next dead-man-walking to leave the submarine to mine precious metals, and will make your way across the ship to get orders in-person from the captain.

 As you can tell, I had a lot of fun playing Barotrauma; it probably deserves a blog post of its own.
 When we played, we were usually around 8 players, which, had we used Discord for voice chat, would have been chaos trying to hear what everyone was saying.
 Proximity chat added greatly to our enjoyment of the game, and planted the question in my mind of which other games which could be as fun.
-As far as I think of it, there are a few criteria which make Factorio great and that I would like in another game that could be as fun.
+In my view, there are a few criteria which made Barotrauma great and that I would like in another game that could be as fun.
 They are:

 - Proximity chat.
 Games which come to mind immediately which have this are Among Us and Minecraft.
 There are [lists online][proxchat games].
 - Campaign-based.
 By this, I mean games where you play the same save, and wouldn't start fresh every week.
 Among Us is out.
 - Players are... in proximity to each other.
 In Barotrauma, you can always hear mutterings and ramblings of other people as you are all trapped inside a submarine.
-In Minecraft, you travel massive distances and make bases separate from each other.
+In Minecraft, you may travel massive distances and end up spending most of your time separate from each other.

 The games on the [above list][proxchat games] that are probably most like what I'm after are Sea of Thieves and Ark/Rust.
 However, the secret fourth category is: people I know must own the game.
 So, after all that, I was suggested [Factorio], which I thought would be a bunch of fun to play with a bunch of people.
-Factorio doesn't pass the third criterion of "players are always vaguely close to each other", but it's a great game, so I'm sure I can allow it on fail on the list.
-Since I've not started the collective game, it remains to be seen how close people remain to each other when playing: maybe people stick together more if they have proximity chat!
+Factorio doesn't pass the third criterion of "players are always vaguely close to each other", but it's a great game, so I'm sure I can allow it one strike.
+Since I've not played yet, it remains to be seen how close people remain to each other when playing: maybe people stick together more if they have proximity chat!

-There is only one problem with Factorio: it didn't have proximity chat.
+There was only one problem with Factorio: it didn't have proximity chat.
 That, my dear friend, is why we're here.
 I wanted to play Factorio with proximity chat so much that I made it myself.
 Within these words lies the tales, struggle, and strife of that process.

 1. [Research](#research)
    1. [How do other games do it?](#how-do-other-games-do-it)